xavier-tobin/PatternAnnotatedString/README.md

 > For adding Clickable hyperlinks to text

-Use `linkPatternAnnotation()` to create a pattern annotation, and pass a handler that returns the URL to open.
+Use `linkPatternAnnotation()` to create a pattern annotation, and pass either a static URL or handler that returns the URL.
 The following example will turn all instances of "Bundled Notes" into a hyperlink to the website.

 ```kotlin
 val linkAnnotation = linkPatternAnnotation(